Atigeo/ansible_cloudera_cluster_deploy/README.md

     pip install boto

-Also the AWS Access key and Secret key need to be included in the EC2_ACCESS_KEY and EC2_SECRET_KEY environment variables
+Also the AWS Access key and Secret key need to be included in the AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables

 Role Variables